Kesimpta (Ofatumumab)

 These side effects occur relatively frequently and usually don’t require emergency care:

-- Upper respiratory infections (sore throat, runny nose)
+- Upper chest infections (sore throat, runny nose)

 - Local injection site reactions (redness, pain, itching, swelling)

-- General injection reactions (fever, headache, muscle pain, chills, tiredness)
+- General injection site reactions (fever, headache, muscle pain, chills, tiredness)

 Seek immediate medical attention if you experience:

-- Worsening multiple sclerosis symptoms (muscle weakness, stiffness, spasms, eye changes like blurred or double vision, tremor, general weakness)
+- Worsening multiple sclerosis symptoms (muscle weakness, stiffness, spasms, vision changes)

-- Allergic reactions (rash, hives, trouble breathing, swelling of face, eyelids, lips, mouth, tongue or throat, chest tightness, feeling faint)
+- Allergic reactions (rash, hives, trouble breathing, swelling of face or throat)

 Important Warnings

-There are several important safety considerations before starting Kesimpta treatment.
+There are several important considerations to keep in mind before using Kesimpta.

 Who Should Not Take Kesimpta

-Do not use Kesimpta if you are allergic to ofatumumab or any of the ingredients listed in the medication guide.
-Always check the ingredients to ensure you can safely use this medicine.
+Do not use Kesimpta if you are allergic to ofatumumab or any of its ingredients.

 Medical Conditions to Discuss